tian-chan/hugo-academic/content/authors/admin/_index.md

 ### research interests

-I am curious about how novel innovations come about.
-The areas I’m broadly interested in: product design, service design, teams, networks, intellectual property.
+The areas I’m broadly interested in: product and service design, the generation and evaluation of novelty, teams and networks.

 ### teaching